 Upper School Program Details

-Calhoun’s graduation requirements include four years of English, four years of social studies, three years of mathematics, three years of the same world language (French, Mandarin or Spanish), three years of science (active physics, chemistry and biology), nine credits in the arts, eight credits of physical education, as well as satisfactory completion of Life Skills, Junior Workshop and Senior Work.
+Calhoun’s graduation requirements include four years of English, four years of social studies, three years of mathematics, three years of the same world language (French, Mandarin or Spanish), three years of science (active physics, chemistry and biology), nine credits in the arts, eight credits of physical education, and satisfactory completion of Life Skills, Junior Workshop and Senior Work.

 Assessing Student Progress

-Students and teachers enjoys a common 60-minute free block in the morning called community time.
+Students and teachers enjoys a common 60-minute free block in the morning called Community Time.
 This block begins with a cluster meeting, and the remainder of the time is used for one-on-one meetings, collaborative work on student projects, or club meetings.
-Once a rotation, the entire Upper School comes together for town meeting during community time.
+Once a rotation, the entire Upper School comes together during Community Time for Town Meeting.

 Each Upper School student is part of a cluster group led by a particular teacher.
-Clusters meet every morning to review upcoming events and Upper School highlights, and to check-in.
+Clusters meet every morning to check in and go over upcoming Upper School events and news.

 Calhoun encourages a strong partnership between families, students and teachers.
 Every school year includes two to three family conferences, and teachers are available for additional meetings as needed.